 - Family history.
 You're at higher risk if you have a close relative, such as a parent, sibling or child, with the disease.
 As many as 1 in 5 people with Crohn's disease has a family member with the disease.

 - Cigarette smoking.
 Cigarette smoking is the most important controllable risk factor for developing Crohn's disease.
-Smoking also leads to more severe disease and a greater risk of surgery.
-If you smoke, stop.
-Discuss this with your doctor and get help.
-There are many smoking-cessation programs available if you are unable to quit on your own.
+Smoking also leads to more severe disease and a greater risk of having surgery.
+If you smoke, it's important to stop.

 - Where you live.
 If you live in an urban area or in an industrialized country, you're more likely to develop Crohn's disease.
-Because Crohn's disease occurs more often among people living in cities and industrial nations, it may be that environmental factors, including a diet high in fat or refined foods, play a role in Crohn's disease.
-People living in northern climates also seem to have a greater risk of the disease.
+This suggests that environmental factors, including a diet high in fat or refined foods, play a role in Crohn's disease.
+People living in northern climates also seem to be at greater risk.

 Crohn's disease may lead to one or more of the following complications:

 - Bowel obstruction.
 Crohn's disease affects the thickness of the intestinal wall.
-Over time, parts of the bowel can thicken and narrow, which may block the flow of digestive contents through the affected part of your intestine.
-Some cases require surgery to remove the diseased portion of your bowel.
+Over time, parts of the bowel can thicken and narrow, which may block the flow of digestive contents.
+You may require surgery to remove the diseased portion of your bowel.

-Symptoms of Crohn's disease may first prompt a visit to your family doctor or general practitioner.
-However, you may then be referred to a doctor who specializes in treating digestive disorders (gastroenterologist).
+Symptoms of Crohn's disease may first prompt you to visit your family doctor or general practitioner.
+Your doctor may recommend you see a specialist who treats digestive diseases (gastroenterologist).